Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Related Work

 \textbf{Multilingual Embedding Models.} Early word embedding models like Word2Vec~\citep{mikolov2013efficientestimationwordrepresentations} and GloVe~\citep{pennington-etal-2014-glove} lacked contextual understanding.
 FastText~\citep{bojanowski2017enrichingwordvectorssubword} built upon them and improved performance by incorporating subword information.
 Transformer~\citep{vaswani2023attentionneed} models like BERT~\citep{devlin2019bertpretrainingdeepbidirectional} and GPT~\citep{radford2018improving} then revolutionized the field with context-aware embeddings.
 Multilingual models like mBERT, XLM~\citep{lample2019crosslinguallanguagemodelpretraining}, and XLM-RoBERTa~\citep{conneau2020unsupervisedcrosslingualrepresentationlearning} further advanced cross-lingual understanding, with recent open-source LLMs pushing performance even higher~\citep{llama3, mistral_small3_blog}.
-Using such models, documents as well as representative samples can be mapped into a shared embedding space to estimate their similarity.
-Focusing on transparency, simplicity and efficiency in our work, we use FastText and XLM-RoBERTa for our filtering, and analyze the trade-off between computational complexity and filtering performance.
+Using such Transformer models, documents and representative samples can be mapped into a shared embedding space to estimate their similarity.
+Focusing on transparency, simplicity and efficiency in our work, we use FastText and XLM-RoBERTa for our model-based filtering.